raminux/Personal-Mastery/8-notes.md

 1- Are there major events in the past that you cannot let go?
 At the moment, I don't remember any event that ties me to the past.

-2- What can you do to et go of that anchor?
+2- What can you do to let go of that anchor?